UmaAritha/UmaAritha.github.io/index.md

 At Aritha Consulting, I manage web based and mobile based projects from requirements cycle, development and delivery.

 Before this, I was working with Infosys Ltd as a Senior Project Manager in my last role with the company.
 I started as a software developer for Oracle Apps ERP solution, moved on to specialise in Oracle HR as a funcational consultant, and then got certified as SAP HR functional consultant.

-I moved on to manage SAP HR projects.
+I moved on to manage SAP HR projects including Implementation, Maintenance and roll outs.